 At Vitalitas, we use ketamine infusions to treat a multitude of psychiatric and pain disorders, including depression, anxiety, PTSD, CRPS, migraine headaches, and more.
 Our ketamine clinics are conveniently located in the greater Denver area, as well as in close proximity to Boulder and Fort Collins.
 We offer the lowest priced ketamine infusions in the country, striving to make these treatments accessible to as many people as possible.

-If you or a loved one are struggling with depression or chronic pain, ketamine infusions may provide solution.
-Request a free consultation, and a member of our clinical team will contact you to learn more about your situation, answer questions, and point you in the direction of health and happiness.
+If you or a loved one are struggling with depression or chronic pain, ketamine infusions may provide a solution.
+Simply fill out the form below and a member of our clinical team will contact you to learn more about your situation, answer questions, and point you in the direction of health and happiness.